rozek/y-lwwmap/README.md

 [Yjs](https://github.com/yjs/yjs) provides a complete ecosystem for (persisting and) sharing "Conflict-free replicated data types" (CRDT) among multiple clients using a variety of persistence and communication providers.
 The [shared data types](https://github.com/yjs/yjs#shared-types) include arrays and maps, with shared maps becoming inefficient in most practical cases, which is why there is an alternative implementation based on shared arrays in the [y-utility](https://github.com/yjs/y-utility) package.

-Unfortunately, however, the standard approach to resolve conflicts during synchronization is unpredictable from a user's point of view - in particular, former changes may overwrite later changes when synchronized (see [issue 520](https://github.com/yjs/yjs/issues/520)).
+Unfortunately, however, the standard approach to resolve conflicts during synchronization is unpredictable from a user's point of view - in particular, former changes may overwrite later ones when synchronized (see [issue 520](https://github.com/yjs/yjs/issues/520)).
 The aim of y-lwwmap is therefore to keep the chronological order of changes (even in the case of - moderately - desynchronized wall clocks) and let only later changes superseed former ones.

 All other characteristics of y-lwwmap should be consistent with `YKeyValue` such that an `LWWMap` could be used as a direct drop-in for `YKeyValue`.